 Real location: Walt Disney World Resort, Orlando, and Disneyland Resort, Anaheim

-Of course, the most immersive Star Wars location you could possibly visit is the brand-new ‘Star Wars: Galaxy’s Edge’ theme parks at Disneyland Resort in Anaheim, California and Walt Disney World Resort in Orlando, Florida.
+Of course, the most immersive Star Wars location you could possibly visit is ‘Star Wars: Galaxy’s Edge’ theme parks at Disneyland Resort in Anaheim, California and Walt Disney World Resort in Orlando, Florida.

-The new Disney parks feature two signature rides, Millennium Falcon: Smugglers Run and Star Wars: Rise of the Resistance (opening 2020) with workshops where you can build your own lightsaber and design, assemble and activate your own droid.
+The new Disney parks feature two signature rides, Millennium Falcon: Smugglers Run and Star Wars: Rise of the Resistance with workshops where you can build your own lightsaber and design, assemble and activate your own droid.